corneil/groovy-grape-ivy/README.md

     ./loadDeps.sh
     ```

-Each version create a separate output file logging grape and ivy activity.
+Each version creates a separate output file logging grape and ivy activity.